-- 1. Understand motion generated by different types of mechanisms. - 2.
-Construct displacement, velocity and acceleration vector diagrams and solve them graphically and analytically.

-- 3. Apply the concepts of displacement, velocity, and acceleration to solve mechanical problems. - 4.
+- 1. Understand motion generated by different types of mechanisms. - Construct displacement, velocity and acceleration vector diagrams and solve them graphically and analytically. - 3.
+Apply the concepts of displacement, velocity, and acceleration to solve mechanical problems. - 4.
 Analyse both static and dynamic forces on kinematic machine components. - 5.
+Analyze the Design of cams - 6.
 Understand the fundamentals of gears and gear trains.